 Lynette joined the CAC Team during the Summer of 2021 and brings experience of working with children on the Autism spectrum as well as being bilingual.
 With a Bachelor of Science in Psychology from Troy University and a Venezuelan/Puerto Rican heritage, Lynette can help bridge the gap of our need for interpreters for exclusively Spanish speaking children and parents here at the CAC.
 (She is also teaching Spanish commands to Henry, too!)
 Lynette firmly believes in the Maya Angelou quote “I’ve learned people will forget what you say, people will forget what you did, but people will never forget how you made them feel”.
 Lynette admires each precious, resilient child who walks through our doors while finding purpose and joy in helping them use their voice to tell their stories and heal at their own pace.
 She enjoys studying astrology, traveling, pet sitting and spending time with her loved ones.

 Laura began work as a therapist at the Child Advocacy Center in October 2012.
 She holds a Bachelor of Science in Psychology and a Master of Science in Counseling and Psychology from Troy University in Dothan.
 Laura spent years working in office administration before returning to school to earn her degrees and follow her heart into victim advocacy.
 Laura provides trauma-focused therapy services to victims of all ages to help them begin their journey toward healing.
 Along with the other members of the therapy and advocacy team, Laura works with adult survivors and caregivers in therapeutic therapy groups.
 Laura is a native of the Mobile area but has lived in Ashford for many years.
-She has one adult son and two furry children.
+She has one adult son and one furry son, our very own Henry.
 When she isn’t working, Laura enjoys reading, traveling, and scavenging antique and junk stores for treasures.

 Aline Mays-Easley has worked as a mental health professional for over 20 years.
 Aline has been employed at the Southeast Alabama Child Advocacy Center since 2011.
 She loves working with children and providing Trauma Focused Therapy to hurting families.
 Aline has a Bachelor of Arts in Psychology from California State University, Fresno and Master’s Degree in Marriage and Family Therapy from National University in Fresno, California.
 She is a Licensed Marriage and Family Therapist, Mental Health Therapist, and Entrepreneur.
 Aline desires to empower and educate women on the importance of dealing with past hurts and trauma through her public speaking awareness events.
 She enjoys spending time with her family, supporting the community, and her involvement in her church.

-Henry, a one year old Australian Shepherd, is the furriest member of the CAC team.
-He has been in special training to be a certified therapy dog onsite.
+Henry, a two year old Australian Shepherd, is the furriest member of the CAC team.
+He has completed his special training to be a certified therapy dog onsite.
 He provides comfort and affection to clients at the center, whether it be in therapy sessions, or simply interacting with him around our facility.
 Research shows that interacting with therapy dogs can temporarily affect neurotransmitters in the brain, raising levels of oxytocin and dopamine (feel-good hormones) while suppressing those hormones linked with stress.
 Therapy dogs can also help with self-confidence, brighten the day, lift spirits and motivate people.
 Henry was handpicked by his breeder to be our therapy dog.
 When he isn’t at work, Henry lives with our therapist Laura.

-Hunter Skipper, Vice President
+Christen Bane, Vice President